-The Roman province of Achaia (or Achaea) is mentioned eleven times in the King James Version (KJV) Bible (Acts 18:12, 27, 19:21, Romans 15:26, 16:5, 1Corinthians 16:15, 2Corinthians 1:1, 9:2, 11:10, 1Thessalonians 1:7 - 8).
-It was created when the entirety of Greece was divided, in 27 B.C., into two provincial territories.
+The Roman province of Achaia (or Achaea), located in Greece, is mentioned eleven times in the King James Version (KJV) Bible (Acts 18:12, 27, 19:21, Romans 15:26, 16:5, 1Corinthians 16:15, 2Corinthians 1:1, 9:2, 11:10, 1Thessalonians 1:7 - 8).
+It was created when the entirety of the country was divided into two provincial territories.

-In 10 A.D., it was split into two provincial areas, Pannonia in the north and Dalmatia in the south.
+In 10 A.D.
+Illyricum was split into two provincial areas, Pannonia in the north and Dalmatia in the south.
 The New Testament does not record the names of any cities within Dalmatia (Illyricum).
-It is referenced only twice in the KJV Bible.
+The province is referenced only twice in the KJV Bible.

 Macedonia, located in the northern part of Greece, is found twenty-eight times in the KJV New Testament.
 It became a Roman province in 147 B.C.
 One year later, the region known as Epirus was incorporated in Macedonia and stayed within the provincial boundaries well past the first century A.D.

 New Testament cities within this area include Berea (Acts 27:10, 13, 20:4), Thessalonica (the capital city - Acts 17:1, 11, 13, etc.), Philippi (Acts 16:12, 20:6, 1Corinthians 16:24, etc.), Amphipolis (Acts 17:1), Appollonia (Acts 17:1), Neapolis (Acts 16:11) and Nicopolis (Titus 3:12, 15).